 - R. K. Amineh, S. Koziel, N. K. Nikolova, J. W. Bandler, and J. P. Reilly, "A space mapping methodology for defect characterization from magnetic flux leakage measurements," IEEE Transactions on Magnetics, vol. 44, no. 8, pp. 2058–2065, 2008.

-- Halliburton Applause Award: recognized for aiming for excellence and hitting the target, 2015.
+- Halliburton Applause Award for "aiming for excellence and hitting the target," 2015.

-- Halliburton Applause Award: recognized for passion in developing new technology, 2014.
+- Halliburton Applause Award for "passion in developing new technology," 2014.

 - Numerous Halliburton awards for filing patent applications, 2014–2016.